Macroscopic loops in the loop O(n) model via the XOR trick

-The notion of boundary also plays an important role in our analysis.
-A sequence of graphs $\{G_k\}$ with boundary is called {\em F{\o}lner} if
+\begin{rem} We observe that uniform integrability of degrees is not a necessary condition for the existence of subsequential limits.
+To see this, consider the sequence $\{G_k\}$ given by setting $G_k$ to be the disjoint union of a cycle on $k - \sqrt{k}$ vertices with a clique on $\sqrt{k}$ vertices.
+This sequence does not have uniformly integral degrees, but converges to $\mathbb{Z}$, rooted at the origin, in the sense of Benjamini--Schramm. \end{rem}

+In light of Proposition~\ref{prop:PercolationBound}, we will also need to consider the boundary of the planar graphs $G$ described in the previous section.
+For~$k\geq 1$, let $G_k$ be a graph with vertex-set~$V_k$ and let~$\partial G_k\subset V_k$ be a nonempty subset of vertices that we call the boundary.
+The sequence~$\{G_k\}$ is called {\em F{\o}lner} with respect to $\{\partial G_k\}$ if

-A corollary of the earlier lemma involves the typical distance from the root to the boundary of a F{\o}lner sequence of graphs. \begin{cor} Let $\{G_k\}$ be a F{\o}lner sequence of graphs with uniformly integrable degrees.
-Then, for any $r \in \bbN$,
+Note that, if a sequence of graphs is F{\o}lner, $|V_k| \to \infty$.
+A corollary of Proposition~\ref{prop:BSconvergence} involves the typical distance from the root to the boundary of a F{\o}lner sequence of graphs. \begin{cor} Let $\{G_k\}$ be a F{\o}lner sequence with respect to $\{\partial G_k\}$ with uniformly integrable degrees.
+Then, for any integer $r \geq 1$,

 \end{cor}